-Education interns work with the education events producer to produce the informative pre-concert lectures and talks that occur throughout the Festival weekend.
-In addition, they will work with the audience experience manager in providing a wonderful and safe experience for all our patrons.
+Patron Experience interns work with the Front-of-House team including the House Manager and Lead Usher to provide a welcoming, hospitable, and safe experience for Festival patrons.
 A good fit for: interns interested in gaining experience in event coordination and gaining experience in patron interaction.

 Stage intern works and assists Festival stage managers in various performance venues.
 A good fit: interns interested in gaining experience in stage management.